UEFA EURO 2024 qualifying: Matchday 2 preview | European Qualifiers

 Sunday 26 March

-Group J: Liechtenstein vs Iceland (18:00), Luxembourg vs Portugal, Slovakia vs Bosnia and Herzegovina
+Group J: Liechtenstein 0-7 Iceland, Luxembourg 0-6 Portugal, Slovakia 2-0 Bosnia and Herzegovina

 Monday 27 March